sgaikar1/Flutter_calculator/README.md

 # flutter calculator

-Simple calculator app created in flutter
+Simple calculator app created in flutter using MVP architecture (Model not used)

 ## Getting Started